AntonSol919/linkspace/lns.md

 # LNS{#LNS}

 LNS is a convention to for naming things in linkspace.

 It writes points in the lns domain to be exact.

 Things like groups and public keys are 32 bytes.
-They look like [b:HrwlM8KNA25F2nkjLzU6exrKdXcI3TCH5ZseeSyIMrI].
+They look like `[b:HrwlM8KNA25F2nkjLzU6exrKdXcI3TCH5ZseeSyIMrI]`.
 This is unreadable for humans.

-LNS enables us to assign them names.
+With LNS they can be assigned names.
 Both publicly by registering, and privately for your own convenience.

 **Groups** look like: